 - Anita, a visitor to Maggie’s

-A Maggie’s Centre brings people together to help combat the isolation and despair that often accompanies a cancer diagnosis.
+At Maggie’s, we bring people together to help combat the isolation and despair that often accompanies a cancer diagnosis.
 There's no need to make an appointment, or seek a referral.
-Anyone with cancer or their friends and family can come in and speak to one of our professional cancer support specialists, or take part in a wide range of programme activities – from nutrition workshops to creative writing classes, from receiving financial and benefits advice to personal or couples counselling.
+Anyone with cancer or their friends and family can come in and speak to one of our professional cancer support specialists, or take part in a wide range of programme activities – from nutrition workshops to creative writing classes, stress management and benefits advice – and receive professional one to one or family support.

 “Life does go on despite everything that is happening.
 Your heads' spinning when you're caring for someone who has been told they have cancer and you feel that you can't focus on anything else.
 But you have to or everything will crumble around you and that's where Maggie's can help."

 - Michael Jobling, a visitor to Maggie's whose wife, Janice, died from liver cancer